-- ix) Under certain circumstances where printing onto the packaging is not feasible, the company will be allowed to paste sticker labels onto the packaging. - x) Companies are responsible for printing their own stickers for the HCS and the nutrition information panel. - xi) The HCS is the copyright of HPB.
+- x) Companies are responsible for printing their own stickers labels for the HCS and the nutrition information panel. - xi) The HCS is the copyright of HPB.

-C. SYMBOL LABELLING & COLOUR GUIDE
+D. SYMBOL LABELLING & COLOUR GUIDE

 Use of Non-designated Colours

 The use of non-designated colours is strictly prohibited for most packaging.
 However, in cases of budget constraint, some products may use a one-colour or two-colour Symbol.